StarPilot-Docs/docs/docs/software/toggles.md

 * **Acceleration Profile:** ==Sport==
 * **Deceleration Profile:** ==Eco==

+The above profiles have been specially tuned to work better with the Bolt's accel & decel curve.

 * **Human Like Accel/Leads:** These do... things?
 This will change how the model acts.
 Sometimes quite significantly.
 Varies model to model.
 Test with on and off.
 * **Taco Bell Run:** Just leave taco bell run stuff off.